kaiko-ai/eva/README.md

 ## Leaderboards

 The following table shows the FMs we have evaluated with _`eva`_.
-For more detailed information about the evaluation process, please refer to eva's [documentation](https://kaiko-ai.github.io/eva/main/leaderboards/).
+For more detailed information about the evaluation process, please refer to our [documentation](https://kaiko-ai.github.io/eva/main/leaderboards/).

 ![Pathology Leaderboard](./docs/images/leaderboard.svg)